ten-protocol/ten-documentation/docs/4-write-ten-dapp/1-high-level-concepts.md

 TEN introduces **[Smart Transparency](https://medium.com/obscuro-labs/web3-needs-access-control-9a80719eec4a)** — a paradigm where smart contracts enforce rules of data access, not just computation.
 This provides fine-grained control over who can see what data and when, including programmable disclosure, conditional data access, and event visibility rules.

 ## TEN Gateway
-The TEN Gateways runs as a service within a TEE, providing the secure edge for dApps and user wallets:
+The TEN Gateway runs as a service within a TEE, providing the secure edge for dApps and user wallets:

 - Routes encrypted transactions between clients and validator/sequencer nodes.
 - Manages viewing keys on behalf of users for authenticated private view calls.